guilhermesob/the_stupid_database/README.md

 ### Stupid Database

-#this is a exercise basead on code from akitaonrails
+#this is an exercise basead on code from akitaonrails

 This is an exercise in building a very minimal (and very stupid) in-memory SQL-like database for educational purposes.